Noorendra9778/NovaGui/README.md

 Creating a Window

-local Window = NovaGui:MakeWindow({Name = "Title of the library", HidePremium = false, SaveConfig = true, ConfigFolder = "NovaGuiTest"})
+local Window = NovaGui:MakeWindow({
+    Name = "Title of the library",

---[[
+    HidePremium = false,
+    SaveConfig = true,
+    ConfigFolder = "NovaGuiTest"
+})

+Options for Window:

-Name = <string> - The name of the UI.
+Name = <string>: The name of the UI.

-HidePremium = <bool> - Whether or not the user details shows Premium status or not.
+HidePremium = <bool>: Hides user premium status.

-SaveConfig = <bool> - Toggles the config saving in the UI.
+SaveConfig = <bool>: Toggles saving the configuration.

-ConfigFolder = <string> - The name of the folder where the configs are saved.
+ConfigFolder = <string>: Name of the folder to save configurations.

-IntroEnabled = <bool> - Whether or not to show the intro animation.
+IntroEnabled = <bool>: Enables the intro animation.

-IntroText = <string> - Text to show in the intro animation.
+IntroText = <string>: Text shown in the intro animation.

-IntroIcon = <string> - URL to the image you want to use in the intro animation.
+IntroIcon = <string>: URL for the intro animation image.

-Icon = <string> - URL to the image you want displayed on the window.
+Icon = <string>: URL for the main window icon.

-CloseCallback = <function> - Function to execute when the window is closed.
+CloseCallback = <function>: Executes a function when the window is closed.
-]]

 ---